zing-rsa/plutus-contracts/SimpleRaffle/readme.md

 - need to mint entry tokens
     - minting policy, centralized, only single pubkeyhash allowed to mint
     - endless supply, no value
+    - must be tied to each raffle
+        - otherwise could buy cheap entires and redeem other raffles

 #### State required